bildungsroman/ifandonlyif.io/README.md

     - short bio (300 chars)
     - goals (where the user adds their top goals - 300 chars)
     - foreign key to IFFlists?

+2. List of IFF Tasks
+    - each row is foreign key to a user's individual IFF task
+    - One-to-Many relationship

-2. IFF Task
+3. Individual IFF Task
-    - 1 get-to-do
+    - 1 get-to-do (boolean True)
-    - unlimited number of to-dos
+    - unlimited number of to-dos (boolean False)

 The User model includes the user's login information, a profile picture, and all of their active and archived IFF lists.
 Future versions of IFF will add a social media aspect to the user profile, connecting users as friends and letting them see each others' IFF lists and even keep each other accountable by verifying that the to-do tasks were in fact completed (via photo or something like that).